MetPX/sarracenia/doc/Admin.rst

   role source Alice
   role subscriber Bob

-The administrative processes perform validation of postings from sources, and once they are validated, forward them to the public exchanges for subscribers to access.
+The administrative processes perform validation of postings from sources.
+Once they are validated, forward the postings to the public exchanges for subscribers to access.
 The processes that are typically run on a broker:

-              "sr_shovel=sarra.sr_shovel:main",

-- sr_audit   - kill off useless queues, create exchanges, users and set permissions according to their roles.
+- sr_audit   - purge useless queues, create exchanges and users, set user permissions according to their roles.
 - sr_poll    - for sources without advertisements, revert to explicit polling for initial injection.
 - sr_sarra   - various configurations to pull data from other pumps to make it available from the local pump.
-- sr_sender  - for client or pump that cannot pull data, deliver announced products (if a pump send announcements)
+- sr_sender  - send data to clients or other pumps that cannot pull data (usually because of firewalls.)
 - sr_winnow  - when there are multiple redundant sources of data, select the first one to arrive, and feed sr_sarra.
-- sr_shovel  - pull and reannounce advertisements from another pump, and usually feed sr_winnow.
+- sr_shovel  - copy advertisements from pump to another, usually to feed sr_winnow.
-- sr_log2cluster - when a log message is destined for another cluster, send it where it should go.
+- sr_log2cluster - copy log messages from the xlog exchange for data that came from another cluster, to where they should go.
-- sr_2xlog   - when a log message is posted by a user, copy it to xlog exchange for routing and monitoring.
+- sr_2xlog   - copy log message is posted users on this cluster to the xlog exchange.
-- sr_log2source - when a log message is on the xlog exchange, copy to the source that should get it.
+- sr_log2source - copy log messages from the xlog exchange to the source that should get it.

 As for any other user, there may be any number of configurations to set up, and all of them may need to run at once.
 To do so easily, one can invoke: